adarsh832/Road_map_AI/README.md

 ## Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.

-## License
-This project is licensed under the MIT License.

-## Contact Information
-For any inquiries or support, please reach out to [your-email@example.com].

 ## Acknowledgments
 This project uses the Ollama library for AI-driven chat responses.